Contributing to Scrapy¶

 - Submit patches for new functionality and/or bug fixes.
 Please read Writing patches and Submitting patches below for details on how to write and submit a patch.

-- Join the scrapy-users mailing list and share your ideas on how to improve Scrapy.
+- Join the Scrapy subreddit and share your ideas on how to improve Scrapy.
 We’re always open to suggestions.

 Please report security issues only to firstname.lastname@example.org.
 This is a private list only open to trusted Scrapy developers, and its archives are not public.